starknet-io/SNIPs/SNIPS/snip-15.md

 Users act through their accounts via the `execute` entrypoint.
 Being able to access the execute of someone's account is tantamount to acting on their behalf.
 The default behavior should defend naive users and developers against such vulnerabilities.

-On the other hand, the current status quo is that every account's `execute` explicitly contains a line which enforces the call is not internal.
-Accounts without this line are exposed.
+On the other hand, the current status quo is that all safe account implementations explicitly contain a line in their `execute` entrypoint which enforces that the call is not internal.
+Accounts without this line are exposed to having others act on their behalf.

 ## Specification

-Execution clients will track the caller address, and fail a transaction as soon as there is a call to an `execute` entrypoint whose caller address is not the associated account.
+Execution clients will track the caller address and fail a transaction as soon as there is a call to an `execute` entrypoint whose caller address is not the associated account.

-The OS will enforce this restriction, rendering any calls which violate this restriction unprovable.
+The OS will enforce this restriction, rendering any calls that violate this restriction unprovable.

 ## Drawbacks

-The proposed restriction will break any applicative flows which call an account's `execute` from a proxy contract.
+The proposed restriction will break any applicative flows that call an account's `execute` from a proxy contract.

-Searching the recent history, there are several dozen transactions with such a flow.
+In recent history, there have been several dozen transactions with such a flow.
 After the introduction of the restriction, such transactions will be reverted (in particular, their senders will pay fees).

-In our opinion this drawback is acceptable because flows in which contracts act on behalf of accounts are possible e.g by SNIP 9 ("outside execution") https://community.starknet.io/t/snip-outside-execution/101058.
+In our opinion, this drawback is acceptable because flows in which contracts act on behalf of accounts are possible e.g by SNIP 9 ("outside execution") https://community.starknet.io/t/snip-outside-execution/101058.

 ## Copyright